This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-What are the most common types of acute headaches?
+What are the most common types of acute headache?

-- Migraine with aura: An aura is something that you see or feel, and occurs before a migraine.
+- A migraine with aura means you see or feel something before a migraine.
 You may see a small spot surrounded by bright zigzag lines.
 Other signs or symptoms may follow the aura.

-- Cluster headache: The pain of a cluster headache is usually only on one side.
+- Cluster headache pain is usually only on one side.
 It often causes severe pain, and can last for 30 minutes to 2 hours.
-These headaches may occur 1 or 2 times each day.
-These headaches occur more often at night, and may wake you up.
+These headaches may occur 1 or 2 times each day, more often at night.
+The pain may wake you.

 What causes acute headaches?